im-dravo/weather-forecast/README.md

 $ ./mvnw spring-boot:run -pl app
 ```

-TIP: if you're running the app locally, Please make sure PostgreSQL database is running (local installation or on docker)
+TIP: if you're running the app locally, Please make sure PostgreSQL database is running (either local installation or on docker container)

 ### Testing the app